prostojs/rewrite/README.md

 `//!@html-mode-off` or `#!@html-mode-off`

-If you want to switch to text mode in the middle of html file you can use the following instruction:
+If you want to switch to text mode in the middle of the html source you can use the following instruction:

 `<!--!@text-mode-on-->`